AkdM/ssncpy/README.md

 -   Set up a virtual env with Python 3
 -   `pip install -r requirements.txt`
--   `python ssnc.py xxxxxxxx` where the x is the serial number you want to check
+-   `python ssnc.py xxxxxxxx` where the `x`s are the serial number you want to check